Chart Color Schemes

 Toongabbie - Constitution Hill displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 The dwelling structure in Toongabbie - Constitution Hill, as per the latest Census, consisted of 67.7% houses and 32.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Sydney metro's 36.4% houses and 63.6% other dwellings.
-Home ownership in the area was 31.4%, with mortgaged dwellings at 36.1% and rented ones at 32.5%.
-The median monthly mortgage repayment was $2,200, higher than Sydney metro's average of $2,167.
-The median weekly rent was $438, compared to Sydney metro's $420.
+Home ownership in Toongabbie - Constitution Hill stood at 31.4%, with mortgaged dwellings at 36.1% and rented ones at 32.5%.
+The median monthly mortgage repayment in the area was $2,200, higher than Sydney metro's average of $2,167.
+The median weekly rent figure was $438, compared to Sydney metro's $420.
 Nationally, Toongabbie - Constitution Hill's mortgage repayments were significantly higher at $2,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing